Quick Start

 Creating an API Key

-To create an API User, please refer to the Creating User Accounts knowledge base article.
-If you are not able to create an API key using instructions provided in this article, please contact sales@threatconnect.com to discuss pricing.
+To access the ThreatConnect API, you must create an API user account.
+If you are not able to create an API user account, please send an email to sales@threatconnect.com to discuss pricing.

 Using the API

-For the rest of this document, the base API URL will not be included in any of the endpoints (e.g., the branch for owners will be described as /v2/owners rather than https://app.threatconnect.com/api/v2/owners).
-You will be responsible for adding the correct base API URL.
+Throughout this documentation, the base API URL will not be included in any of the endpoints (e.g., the branch for the v2 API owners endpoint will be described as /v2/owners rather than https://app.threatconnect.com/api/v2/owners).
+When sending requests to the ThreatConnect API, you will be responsible for adding the correct base URL to the URL in the request.

-Requests to ThreatConnect API endpoints must be made over HTTPS with a valid Signature (as described in the next section), or a 403 error will be returned.
+Requests to ThreatConnect API endpoints must be made over HTTPS with a supported authentication method, as described in the “Authentication” section.
+Otherwise, a 403 error will be returned.

 API Versioning

-The API will be versioned, as needed, to support continued development of the ThreatConnect platform, and existing API versions will be appropriately deprecated.
+The API will be versioned, as needed, to support continued development of ThreatConnect, and existing API versions will be deprecated appropriately .

 Version 1 (/v1)

-v1 of the ThreatConnect API has been deprecated for several years now and, as of v6.0, is no longer available.
+The ThreatConnect v1 API has been deprecated for several years now and, as of ThreatConnect version 6.0, is no longer available.

 Version 2 (/v2)

-v2 of the ThreatConnect API remains the current active version for Threat Intelligence features within the platform.
+The ThreatConnect v2 API can be used to interact with threat intelligence data, custom metrics, notifications, and Playbooks.
 Write capabilities are supported via HTTP POST and PUT methods.
 The HTTP GET method is used for read access to resources.
-To better understand the implementation and usage of the v2 API, refer to the individual sections within this document that describe the methods and data formats available at each endpoint.
+To better understand the implementation and usage of the v2 API, refer to the individual sections within this documentation that describe the methods and data formats available at each endpoint.

 Version 3 (/v3)